Logo for Open Library Publishing Platform

 Research to Practice: Guidelines for Planning Action Research Projects. by Nancy Padak and Gary Padak.
 Although research frequently focuses somehow on new ideas in adult literacy programs or instruction, the research process involves more than simply trying them out.
 "Trying out" frequently involves trial-and- error; research, on the other hand ...

-18. (PDF) Action Research: A Guide to Process and Procedure
+18. (PDF) Action Research: A Handbook for Students

 In this paper the authors, one a research ethicist and one an experienced action researcher, will consider the challenges faced when seeking ethical approval for AR.
 This paper will consider these challenges from the perspective of both the researcher and the research ethics committee (REC).
 Whilst these experiences are drawn from the Health ...